veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

           ANKA_REGISTRY_ADDR: ****EDIT_ME****

           # Local Anka registry address
-          # This address will be used by the controller.
+          # This address is used by the Controller.

       . . .